prodbyabnormal/scam-colosseum/README.md

 # scam
-I just modified it slightly for MV3. discord.gg/colosseumevents
+I just modified it slightly for MV3. (this is not getting updated in the future- dont ask) discord.gg/colosseumevents

 enjoy!